 Since 1973 Goldendale has been home to a great treasure.
 Right on the hill overlooking town we have one of the largest and most accessible public telescopes in the nation.
-Thousands of star gazers, amateur astronomers, and students travel to Goldendale every year to meet the stars at Goldendale Observatory State Park, one of only 20 certified dark sky parks on earth.
+Thousands of star gazers, amateur astronomers, and students travel to Goldendale every year to meet the stars at Goldendale Observatory State Park.

 Transformation.
 New beginnings.
 Anticipation.

 Artist’s rendering of the new Goldendale Observatory, coming in 2019!

 One of the largest, most accessible public telescopes in the nation.